samueltober/Doctrin_assignment/README.md

 # Doctrin Assignment
+All code is the Main.py file and can be run as long as the repository of the json files is changed to the desired location.
 ## Task 1.
 - Groups data by anamnesis_id
 - Adds columns for end time, start time and anamnesis status (completed or not)